 Your dentist can tell you exactly what the consequences of these actions are, and offer advice about the ways you can stop or at least decrease these habits.

 Make that call!
 If you think that missing an appointment is not that big of an issue, you would be wrong.
 Your dentist can find issues that not only affect your mouth, but can also help detect other issues in your body that affect your dental health.
-Make that appointment today, and your overall health – not just your teeth - will thank you.
+Make that appointment for your overall health – not just your teeth.